akinsiraifedayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files sorts files in order of date and prints the newest 10 13-unique prints unique numbers in a text file in sorted format 14-findthatword finds root in the /etc/passwd file and prints that line
+12-newest_files sorts files in order of date and prints the newest 10 13-unique prints unique numbers in a text file in sorted format 14-findthatword finds root in the /etc/passwd file and prints that line 15-countthatword counts the number of lines containing pattern bin